viktorzdravkovski/SMDashboard/README.md

-# SMDashboard
+# TaskTrackerTool
-Social media dashboard for all of your social accounts.
+A tool used for tracking tasks between users.